On this page:

 Maximum penalty: $5,000 for individuals, $10,000 for bodies corporate.

-Restrictions on display of electoral advertisements
+Restrictions on the display of electoral advertisements

 Section 115 of the Electoral Act and the Electoral (Control of Corflutes) Amendment Act 2024.